Alfresco/alfresco-identity-service/README.md

 ```

 <!-- markdownlint-disable MD029 -->
-2. Get the release name from the previous command and set it as a varible:
+2. Get the release name from the previous command and set it as a variable:
 <!-- markdownlint-disable MD029 -->

 ```bash